ZhangLi-CS/GCP_Optimization/README.md

 *Note that you need to modify  the `dataset path` or `model name` in `train.sh` or `val.sh` for fitting your configurations, and descriptions on all parameters can be found in file `./src/scripts/readme.txt`.

+## Test the LandScape

+1. Test MobileNetV2 models' LandScape: In the floder `./landscape/MobileNetV2` , run `sh ./scripts/train.sh`

+2. Test ResNet models' LandScape: In the floder `./landscape/ResNet` , run `sh ./scripts/train.sh`

+*Note that you need to modify  the `dataset path` or `model name` in `train.sh` for fitting your configurations, and descriptions on all parameters can be found in file `./landscape/readme.txt`.

+## ImageNet-C && ImageNet-P

+You can download the test code and the dateset from  [https://github.com/hendrycks/robustness](https://github.com/hendrycks/robustness)

 ## Main Results and Models

 ### MobileNetV2